lamyj/odil/documentation/installation/linux.rst

 Installation on Linux
 =====================

-Unofficial packages are provided for stable Debian Ubuntu versions.
+Unofficial packages are provided for stable Debian and Ubuntu versions.
 After following the `instructions to set up the unofficial repository`_, install the ``odil`` package with the usual tools provided by your distribution, for example ``sudo apt-get install odil``.

 This will install the main command-line application as well as the C++ library and the Python wrappers.